 There are numerous reasons why injured workers tend to or want to refuse recommended medical treatment or surgery.
 The most common reason is associated with risks of surgery.
 Many workers are unwilling to undergo surgery and associated risks of complications.
 Ideally, every individual has the right to know the risks associated with any surgery, they have to acknowledge on hospital forms that they are well informed about these risks and give their consent for surgery.
 Therefore every individual has the right to refuse medical treatment.

 Apart from associated risks of surgery, many injured workers have other concerns such as phobias, allergies, and reactions to certain types of medication.

 Many also worry about the long duration of medical treatment and rehabilitation.

 What if one has concerns about a treatment plan?

 It is best to have a clear discussion with one’s treating doctor and discuss the surgery in detail, understand associated risks, be aware of the outcome if one takes, or refuses a medical treatment or surgery.
 Injured workers and their family members should, along with the doctor have a clear plan.
 They should clear all doubts and gather all the related (and seemingly unrelated) information about the surgery.

 If they have any concerns, they should openly discuss them with the doctor and only then make an informed decision.

-Some workers compensation claim insurance companies insist on getting a treatment or surgery from a specified doctor or hospital.
+Some workers’ compensation insurance companies insist on getting treatment or surgery from a specified doctor or hospital.
 They also can specify which surgery should be carried out for what type of injury.

 Seeking legal help